Everything we do, each and every day, is focused on our mission:

 We empower children and adults with disabilities and their families to achieve their greatest potential

 It is how we bring our mission to life that makes the difference in the lives of each child or adult, and their family.

-We are proud of our staff as they continue to strive for excellence as respected leaders within our agency and across our community, but most of all for each child, adult, and family we serve.
+We are proud of our staff as they continue to maintain excellence as respected leaders within our agency and across our community, but most of all, for each child, adult and family we serve.

 Charity Navigator 4-Star Charity

 We have received 6 consecutive annual 4-star ratings, Charity Navigator’s highest rating for our strong financial health and commitment to accountability and transparency.
 Fewer than 12% of the charities evaluated by Charity Navigator have received at least 6 consecutive 4-star evaluations, indicating that the Achievement Centers for Children outperforms most other charities in America.

 The Commission on Accreditation of Rehabilitation Facilities (CARF), the accrediting body for our mental health programs, awarded us their highest level of accreditation based on their established standards.
 Comments in their Survey Summary included, “It [Achievement Centers] is recognized in the community as a leader in providing high quality early intervention services to young children and their families with qualified, competent, and experienced staff members.”
 The Three-Year Accreditation will extend through May 31, 2020.

 The Achievement Centers is a Trauma Informed Agency, recognizing, and responding to the effects of ALL types of trauma.
 Trauma Informed Care emphasizes physical, psychological, and emotional safety for both clients and providers, and helps survivors rebuild a sense of control and empowerment; this care also extends to the way ACC supports our staff with policies to prevent secondary trauma and compassion fatigue.